mirisu2/notes/OpenShift/README.md

 `The number of replicas specified in a deployment config is passed into a Kubernetes object called a replication controller.
 This is a special type of Kubernetes pod that allows for multiple replicas—copies of the application pod—to be kept running at all times.`

+*Each deployment for an application is monitored and available to the deployment config component using deployments.*

+###### DEPLOYMENTS
+Each time a new version of an application is created by its build config, a new deployment is created and tracked by the deployment config.
+A deployment represents a unique version of an application.
+Each deployment references a version of the application image that was created, and creates the replication controller to create and maintain the pods to serve the application.

+###### MANAGING UPGRADE METHODS
+The default application-upgrade method in OpenShift is to perform a `rolling upgrade`.
+Rolling upgrades create new versions of an application, allowing new connections to the application to access only the new version.
+As traffic increases to the new deployment, the pods for the old deployment are removed from the system.
+New application deployments can be automatically triggered by events such as configuration changes to your application, or a new version of a container image being available.
+These sorts of trigger events are monitored by `image streams` in OpenShift.
+###### Image streams
+Image streams are used to automate actions in OpenShift.
+They consist of links to one or more container images.
+Using image streams, you can monitor applications and trigger new deployments when their components are updated.